 Now, imagine you’re looking at a product online, and you think it’s a great fit for your needs.
 You hit the button to request more information, drop your email on the form, and the info you requested info hits your inbox in less than a minute.
 Unfortunately, you open the email and immediately discover it’s written in Spanish.
 You don’t speak Spanish.
 That email is going in the trash.
 You’ll either unsubscribe or trash all future messages.

-If you’re going to invest in translating your website content, give your leads an end-to-end linguistic experience that allows them to complete their desired action at the very least.
+If you’re planning to invest in website translation, give your leads an end-to-end linguistic experience that allows them to complete their desired action at the very least.

 Social Media Posts